serval-uni-lu/upNNF/capkc/README.md

 one to limit the depth of the d-DNNF by counting the disjunction nodes (conjunction nodes are not counted as depth).

+## Wrapper

-Finally, the folder contains `wrapper`, which is used to limit as well as measure the time and memory usage of a given program.
+The folder `D4/wrapper` contains our wrapper, which is used to limit as well as measure the time and memory usage of a given program.

 ## Usage